How To Disable And Remove Thumb.db Hidden File In Windows

 • Click ‘OK’ to apply the changes

-How To Disable And Remove Thumb.db Hidden File In Windows
+How to Disable and Remove Thumb.db Hidden File in Windows

 In the image the step 3 is “show hiddens files and folders”.
 Ther’s not the “Do not cache thumbnails” option.